ItaiAllouche/MusicGenreClassification/README.md

 <br>
 It contains 10 genres, each represented by 100 tracks:
 <br>
-The genrs are: blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock.
+The genres are: `blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock`
 <br>
 The tracks are all 22050Hz Mono 16-bit audio files in .wav format.